carmenbentley/Assignment0/README.md

 ________
 **GitHub Project Boards** :

-1. _Create Project issues/tasks for each of the following, moving them appropriately through the kanban board columns and closing the issue when completed._
+_Now that you have created a Project, add the following issues/tasks, moving them appropriately through the project columns and closing the issue when completed._
 ```Bash
 ToDo → InProgress → Done
 ```